 If we wish to corrupt this simple statistic we could imply that half the students who are over twelve years old are male.
 Or we can state that only between certain years, say 1986 till 1988, half the students were male.
 Obviously both of these imposed restrictions on the original statistic are corruptions.
 The original text contained no restrictions on the age of the students nor did it specify a time.
 To read this statistic correctly we must maintain that half the students, at all times and of all ages are male.
 Similarly we must maintain the same precision with the Quran.
 Perhaps a classic example of this type of corruption is related to the following verse:

-“When God alone is mentioned the hearts of those who do not believe in the Hereafter are filled with aversion, but when others are mentioned beside Him, they rejoice.”
+"When God alone is mentioned, the hearts of those who do not believe in the Hereafter are filled with aversion, but when others are mentioned besides Him, they rejoice."
 39:45

-This is a blatant manipulation because the word used in the Quranic text is “Doonihee” which means ‘other than He’, however, to restrict the meaning to ‘other gods’ is indeed a corruption of the verse.
-When the verse says ‘other than He’, this could mean other gods, but could equally mean angels, prophets, saints, people and so on.
-Surely if God wanted the meaning to be restricted to 'other gods' God would have said: ‘but when other gods are mentioned'.
+This is a clear manipulation because the Arabic word used in the Quranic text is 'dunihee' which means 'others besides Him'.
+Therefore, to restrict the meaning to 'other gods' when the word 'others' includes all other than God, and not just 'other gods', is indeed a corruption of the verse.
+The unrestricted Quranic word 'others' would include other gods, angels, prophets, saints and so on.
+Surely if God wanted the meaning to be restricted to 'other gods' God would have said: 'but when other gods are mentioned'.
 God is not short of words!

 The great importance of this particular verse will be dealt with later.

-Rule three also means that God’s Law in the Quran is for all people and for all times, and that unless specifically stated otherwise, it is decreed for all.
-The same religion that was decreed to Noah and Abraham was decreed to Moses and Jesus, and is indeed that which was decreed to Muhammad and to us today.
-This is confirmed in the following verse:
+Rule three means that God's Law in the Quran is for all people and for all times, and that unless specifically stated otherwise, it is decreed for all.

 Consequently, to claim that a certain verse only addresses a certain people or a certain period of time, without the existence of clear evidence in the verse to indicate such a restriction, is to deliberately twist and corrupt God's words and is indeed a gross sin.